Stock events for Community West Bancshares (CWBC)

 CWBC’s Geographic footprint

-Community West Bancshares operates full-service banking centers throughout Central California, from Greater Sacramento to the San Joaquin Valley and the Central Coast.
-Following its merger with United Security Bancshares, the combined entity operates in 13 Central California counties, serving 31 communities.
+Community West Bancshares operates full-service banking centers throughout Central California, extending from Greater Sacramento through the San Joaquin Valley and west to the Central Coast.
+Following the merger with United Security Bancshares, the combined company operates banking centers in 13 Central California counties, serving 31 unique communities.

 CWBC Corporate Image Assessment